 It is expected that trials of items from the Equipment List (if available) will occur before recommending an equivalent item from an alternative supplier.

 Health professionals will only be paid for completing the Equipment Prescription Form for these items.

-Please note: for workers who are part of the Community Integration Program the request, approval and submission of equipment requests under $1000 (with the exception of MMT requests) may form part of the independence planning process.
+Please note: for workers who are part of the Community Integration Program the request, approval and submission of equipment requests under $1000 (with the exception of mainstream multifunction technology requests) may form part of the independence planning process.

 When will the Agent respond to a request?